-A sinus x-ray is a picture of the air-filled cavities in the front of the skull.
+A sinus x-ray is an imaging test to look at the sinuses.
+These are the air-filled spaces in the front of the skull.

-A sinus x-ray is taken in a hospital radiology department or your health care provider's office.
-You will be asked to sit in a chair so that any fluids in the sinus may be easily seen on the pictures.
-The technician may place your head in different positions as the pictures are taken.
+A sinus x-ray is taken in a hospital radiology department.
+Or the x-ray may be taken in the health care provider's office.
+You are asked to sit in a chair so that any fluid in the sinuses can be seen in the x-ray images.
+The technologist may place your head in different positions as the images are taken.

-Generally, there is little or no discomfort with x-rays.
+There is little or no discomfort with a sinus x-ray.

-The x-ray may detect tumors, blockages, infections, and bleeding.
+The x-ray may detect an infection, blockages, bleeding or tumors.

 Aygun N, Zinreich SJ.
 Overview of diagnostic imaging of the head and neck.
-In: Flint PW, Haughey BH, Lund LJ, et al, eds.
+In: Flint PW, Haughey BH, Lund LJ, et al., eds.
 Cummings Otolaryngology: Head & Neck Surgery.
 5th ed.
-Philadelphia, Pa: Mosby Elsevier; 2010:chap 11.
+Philadelphia, Pa: Elsevier Mosby; 2010:chap 11.

 Updated by: Ashutosh Kacker, MD, BS, Associate Professor of Otolaryngology, Weill Cornell Medical College, and Associate Attending Otolaryngologist, New York-Presbyterian Hospital, New York, NY.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
 Editorial team.